Pedestrian Struck By Vehicle: Is the driver automatically at fault?

 - But more than 30 percent of fatal collisions are on state roads that are typically considered regional or trans-regional facilities dedicated principally to vehicular traffic and designed accordingly (Washington State DOT 1997).

 - During the six-year period between January 1995 and December 2000, there were 1,795 collisions involving more than 1,895 pedestrians in Washington State.
-Of these, 175 pedestrians were killed and 376 were disabled.
+Of that number 175 pedestrians were killed and 376 were disabled.

-- In King County, the state’s most populated county with the densest development patterns, the 675 collisions with 714 pedestrians that occurred over the six-year period constitute more than 37 percent of state totals.
+- 675 collisions with 714 pedestrians in King County occurred over the six-year period constitute more than 37 percent of state totals.
 The 56 pedestrian fatalities and 144 disabling injuries in the county account for 32 percent and 38 percent of state fatalities and injuries, respectively.

 - For the five year period between 1995-2000, SR 99 (Aurora Avenue North) was the site of 43 percent of the pedestrian accident in King County and 16 percent for Washington State as a whole.